trufnetwork/rewards_contracts/docs/upgradeable_tasks.md

 - **"Constructor arguments missing"**: Use the specific verify tasks above
 - **"Invalid proxy"**: Ensure you're using an upgradeable proxy address
 - **"Network error"**: Check your RPC connection and API key
+- **"Not allowed" error**: You need to use Safe web interface for upgrades, not direct commands
+- **Safe upgrade fails**: Ensure you're using the correct Safe that owns the proxy